heinsteinh/k8s-vault-secrets/README.md

 vault-2                                 1/1     Running   0          13m   192.168.32.71     gitops-worker2   <none>           <none>
 vault-agent-injector-59b9c84fd8-vkhsm   1/1     Running   0          15m   192.168.183.68    gitops-worker    <none>           <none>

+Note: To confirm that the highly available Vault cluster is ready, login to the vault-0 instance using the Initial Root Token provided by the vault operator init command

 $ kubectl -n vault exec -it vault-0 -- vault login Token (will be hidden):
 Success!
 You are now authenticated.
 The token information displayed below